 The Department extended its offerings with the hire of Dr. Harold French in 1972 to teach Asian religions.
 Over the years, he added the psychology of religion, new religions in America and other courses that widened the Department’s academic range.
 In 1974, Dr. Carl Evans joined the faculty to offer courses in Old Testament and early Israelite history, and, in that same year, Dr. Kevin Lewis arrived to teach in the area of religion and culture.
 In 1980, Dr. James Cutsinger was hired to teach Christian theology, ethics and comparative religious thought.

 In recent years, the Department has hired faculty with expertise in Islam, Judaism, Buddhism, Hinduism and religions of the African diaspora.
-There are currently eight full-time professors whose research and teaching interests include, in addition to the traditions just mentioned, the psychology of religion, religion and literature, religion and ecology, women’s and gender studies, medieval historiography, theory and method in the study of religion, religion and the arts, meditation and transformative practices, and the philosophical expressions of the world’s religions.
+Current faculty research and teaching interests include, in addition to the traditions just mentioned, the psychology of religion, religion and literature, religion and ecology, women’s and gender studies, medieval historiography, theory and method in the study of religion, religion and the arts, meditation and transformative practices, and the philosophical expressions of the world’s religions.

 The three earliest architects of the Department, Lauren Brubaker, Donald Jones, and Harold French, passed away between 2010 and 2014.
 The Department remembers their contributions and their individual, inimitable persons.